 They have different chews for different needs.
 Some of their chews are considered to be their multi-vitamin chews, where others are specifically designed to aid digestion, or hip and joint health.
 They offer a wide range.

 As for the reviews, I was actually surprised by the number of positive reviews they have been receiving.
-It seems Pet Honest is a legit player and have made great products.
+It seems Pet Honesty is a legit player and has made great products.
 Many other dog owners are having great success with their chews so I really recommend checking them out.
-Pet Honest Website.